libreswitch/ops/tests/rest/rest_test.md

 #### Test setup

-** Switch 1 ** must have a user to test with the following configuration data:
+** Switch 1 ** must have an user to test with the following configuration data:

 ```
 {